Site icon Texas Travel Talk

 Texas Hill Country

 If you’re a fan of the outdoors, you’ll love the Texas Hill Country.
 It’s a haven for outdoor adventure, known for its natural beauty and scenic views.
 This region in Central Texas is known for its rolling hills, rivers, and lakes.
 The Hill Country is also home to several state parks that offer camping and hiking trails.
-The scenic drive along is enough for me.
+The scenic drive alone is enough for me.
 The area also has many wineries, breweries, and distilleries open to the public.

-Gruene
+Gruene (New Braunfels)

 South Texas